rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 ### 15.2 Working Hours

-Since CHN is in the service industry, the duty hours and timing are largely driven by the nature of jobs.
-CHN believes that its staff should be "performance-oriented" rather than "time-oriented".
+Since Rara Treks is in the service industry, the duty hours and timing are largely driven by the nature of jobs.
+Rara Treks believes that its staff should be "performance-oriented" rather than "time-oriented".

 - Sunday to Friday: 10 am – 6 pm (High Season)
 - Saturday: Holiday